Opel Calibra: Rallying

 The Calibra Turbo was also rallied, albeit without notable success.
 A Calibra finished ninth in the 1992 Sanremo Rallye, with Bruno Thiry at the wheel.
 This did make it the fastest car in the 1600 to 2000 cc class.

 1992 Calibra Cabrio Prototypes

-Although the Coupé shape was so successful, that it was no real demand for a Calibra Cabrio, Valmet Automotive was entrusted by Opel to build fully functioning convertible Calibra prototypes, as competitors also started mid-size convertible development.
-Valmet Automotive built two red coloured prototypes in 1992, with the 2.0 litre, 8 valve engine.
-A third body was also produced for use in flexibility tests.
-With the convertible body, the Calibra lost the practicality of the rear seats and the boot, thus the design was not further developed.
-Now a red painted prototype is exhibited in the underground garage of Opel Classic at the concept car section.
+Although the Calibra's coupé design proved highly successful, there was little market demand for a convertible version.
+Nevertheless, Opel commissioned Valmet Automotive to develop fully functional Calibra Cabriolet prototypes, as several competitors had begun developing mid-size convertibles.
+In 1992, Valmet Automotive built two red prototypes, both powered by the 2.0-litre 8-valve engine, while a third bodyshell was produced for structural flexibility testing.
+However, the cabriolet conversion significantly reduced the practicality of the rear seats and luggage compartment, and the project was not developed beyond the prototype stage.
+Today, one of the red prototypes is displayed in the concept car section of the underground garage at Opel Classic.